-Using the Explaining viewpoints survey, have students survey their family, whānau, and community (without names) and record the answers given to the survey questions.
+Have students survey their family, whānau, and community (without names) and record the answers given to the survey questions.

-As a class, use a visual representation to summarise the collated results.
-(For example: a graph, table, or collaborative digital mindmap at https://www.mindmup.com)
+As a class, use a visual representation to summarise the collated results (for example, a graph or table).

 Discuss the responses.
-Ask: "What information did people use (such as TV, radio, social media, online news, or their own experiences) that influenced their viewpoint?
+Ask: "What information did people use (such as the media or their own experiences) that influenced their viewpoint?
 Do the responses give a fair representation of views?
 How could you get a wider range of viewpoints?"

-Discuss other ways surveys are carried out.
-(For example: by telephone, online, and by street surveys.)
+Discuss other ways surveys are carried out, for example, by telephone, online, and by street surveys.